woehrl01/provider-newrelic/README.md

 # Provider NewRelic

+This is a unofficial NewRelic provider for Crossplane leveraging the NewRelic Terraform provider.

 `provider-newrelic` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/upbound/upjet) code generation tools and exposes XRM-conformant managed resources for the